 I’m only scratching the surface, but I encourage all workplaces, colleagues, friends, and family to be empathetic about the unique set of judgements and separate expectations of women, individuals, and couples without kids.

-As a takeaway, it’s imperative to create an environment where everyone can set appropriate boundaries without felling like they need to explain why.
+As a takeaway, it’s imperative to create an environment where everyone can set appropriate boundaries without feeling like they need to explain why.
 Additionally, as it relates to the workplace, it’s important to fairly evaluate workload and contributions, especially when it comes to weekend work, events, and travel.